chuckgrigsby0/ml_dollar_stores_and_food_access_rep_ajae/README.md

 This script generates three main outputs:
 1. **Model Tuning**: Determines optimal set of XGBoost hyperparameters
 2. **Cross-validation (CV)**: Out-of-sample predictions and errors using full set of pre-treatment block groups
-3. **Treatment effect estimates**: Counterfactual low-access status in the absence of dollar store entry and treatment effect estimates for full set of treated block groups
+3. **Treatment effect estimates**: Counterfactual low-access status and treatment effects for treated block groups

 Before running the SBATCH script, the following placeholders or arguments should be updated: